analyticsbwanabet-arch/zambia-betting-rankings/PR_SEO_IMPROVEMENTS.md

 ### Better Social Sharing
 - Improved how links appear when shared on Facebook, Twitter, etc.
 - Better preview images and descriptions

----

-## 🔗 Related Issues/PRs

-- Comprehensive SEO audit findings
-- Initial site structure requirements
-- Content expansion plan

----

-## 👥 Contributors

-- SEO audit and implementation
-- Content creation and optimization
-- Technical implementation

----

-## 📅 Timeline

-- **SEO Audit:** Completed
-- **Implementation:** Completed
-- **Testing:** Completed
-- **Ready for Review:** ✅

----

-## 📞 Questions or Concerns?

-For technical questions about the implementation, please refer to:
-- Structured data: See individual page `<head>` sections
-- Sitemap: `sitemap.xml`
-- Service worker: `sw.js`
-- Security: `.htaccess.example`

-For content questions:
-- All new pages include comprehensive, SEO-optimized content
-- Guides are written for both beginners and experienced users
-- Reviews are based on established criteria documented in "How We Rank"

----

-**Ready for review and deployment!** 🚀